Bobbybrojo/brain-buddy/README.md

 # Brain Buddy

-### This project helps to uplift those facing general mental health issues such as anxiety, depression, burnout, and more by providing a chat interface with AI regarding the indivduals issues as well as providing resouces on those issues.
+### This project helps to uplift those facing general mental health issues such as anxiety, depression, burnout, and more by providing a chat interface with AI regarding the individual issues as well as providing resouces on those issues.

 [Project Link](https://brain-buddy-beta.vercel.app/)